Raiders of the Lost Ark: Filming

 Principal photography began on June 23, 1980.
 Filming took place on location in La Rochelle in France, Tunisia in North Africa, and Hawaii, and on sets at Elstree Studios, England.
 Elstree was chosen because it was well-staffed with artists and technicians who had worked on Star Wars.
 On-location shooting cost around $100,000 a day in addition to crew salaries; sets cost an additional $4 million.
 The production could afford certain equipment only for a limited time, including a Panaglide camera stabilizer for smoother shots, and a camera crane for higher angles.
 To maintain the tight schedule, Spielberg said he "...didn't do 30 or 40 takes; usually only four...
 Had I had more time and money, it would have turned out a pretentious movie."

 Filming began in La Rochelle, depicting the capture of the Bantu Wind by a Nazi U-boat.
 Watts borrowed a submarine from the war film Das Boot (1981) on condition it not be taken into deep waters.
 World War II German U-boat pens in La Rochelle represented the U-boat dock.
 An original coal-fired tramp steamer boat could not be found for filming, so an Egyptian boat found in an Irish port was decorated appropriately and sailed to France.

 The production moved to Elstree Studios by June 30.
 Interiors included the scene featuring an imam deciphering the staff headpiece and the Peruvian temple.
-There were repeated delays while filming the Well of Souls scene: there were too few snakes, a lack of anti-venom, and Stanley Kubrick's daughter Vivian—who was visiting Kubrick on the set of The Shining—called the Royal Society for the Prevention of Cruelty to Animals (RSPCA) about the treatment of the snakes.
-The interior of Jones' school was filmed at The Royal Masonic School for Girls in Rickmansworth, near Hertfordshire; the exterior was the University of the Pacific in California.
+There were repeated delays while filming the Well of Souls scene: there were too few snakes, a lack of anti-venom, and director Stanley Kubrick's daughter Vivian called the Royal Society for the Prevention of Cruelty to Animals (RSPCA) about the treatment of the snakes.
+The interior of Jones's school was filmed at The Royal Masonic School for Girls in Rickmansworth, in Hertfordshire; the exterior was the University of the Pacific in California.